ChrisChris501/Babcock-Frontend-Design/README.md

 # Babcock-Frontend-Design
-This is my first frontend design using htmt, css and bootstrap.
+This is my first frontend design using html, css and bootstrap.